A young man stares in confusion at a credit card statement.

 There are different types of finance charges.
 Some are flat fees, while others are percentage-based fees.
 Your credit card company’s terms and conditions agreement should explain which fees apply to your account and how your issuer calculates them.

-• Interest: Interest is one of the most common finance charges.
+• Interest: Credit card interest is one of the most common finance charges.
 You’ll typically pay interest on balances you carry from one billing cycle to the next.
 You can usually avoid interest by paying your statement balance on time and in full each month, but you may pay interest on cash advances and certain balance transfers starting on the day they post to your account.

-• Cash advances: If you borrow cash from your credit card, you’ll likely incur a cash advance fee.
+• Cash advances: If you borrow cash from your credit card, you might incur a cash advance fee.
 Depending on the issuer, this fee may be a flat rate or a percentage of the amount you borrow.
 The interest rate on a cash advance is usually higher than the interest rate on purchases.
-And a cash advance usually begins accruing interest the day it is posted to your account.
+And a cash advance usually begins accruing interest the day it posts to your account.
 That means you’ll immediately carry a balance and may forfeit the no-interest grace period some card issuers offer if you don’t carry a balance from month to month.

 • Penalty Fees: Mistakes can happen when managing your credit, but some mistakes come with penalties.
 For example, your card issuer may charge a late fee if you miss a payment, make a late payment, or make less than your minimum payment.
 And if you exceed your card’s credit limit, your issuer could charge an over-limit fee.
 Additionally, missing a credit card payment may prompt your credit card company to charge a penalty APR, which is higher than a regular purchase APR.
 And a card issuer may also charge a returned payment fee if the form of payment used to pay your credit card bill is insufficient, like a check that bounces.

 • Foreign transaction fees: You may pay foreign transaction fees if you use your card for purchases abroad.
 This fee is associated with transactions made in a foreign currency, which may also apply if you shop online with a foreign company.
-Because the lender must convert your U.S. dollars to foreign currency, you’re essentially paying for the additional processing.
+Because the lender must convert your U.S. dollars to foreign currency, you’ll pay for the additional processing.
 Issuers usually apply foreign transaction fees as a percentage of your purchase.
 Discover has no foreign transaction fee on any of our cards.

 • Annual fees: Some card issuers charge a yearly fee to use their credit cards, called an annual fee.